markphahn/azurerm_monitor_diagnostic_setting_bug/Doc_Error.md

 `azurerm_monitor_diagnostic_setting` categories, then they all must be set in the `azurerm_monitor_diagnostic_setting` resource definition.

-For example, for a data factory resource, you can list the categories of diagnostic categories available"
+For example, for a specific resource like my example data factory resource, you can list the categories of diagnostic categories available:
 ```
 az monitor diagnostic-settings categories list --resource /subscriptions/<subscription id>/resourceGroups/edw-dev-azurerm-monitor-diagnostic-setting-bug/providers/Microsoft.DataFactory/factories/edw-dev-factory
 ```